Introduction Course to MIDL: Week 2: Feb 22

 1. Calm: Meditate daily to develop your foundation of relaxation & calm (samatha) in your body, known as kaya-gata sati: mindfulness immersed in your body.

-2. Insight: Develop insight (vipassana) into the conditions that support anything that hinders or disturbs your ability to access samatha in seated meditation and daily life.
+2. Insight: Develop insight into the conditions that support anything that hinders or disturbs your ability to access relaxation and calm in seated meditation and daily life.

-• Cultivation 01: Mindfulness of Body: In this first lesson, we will focus on learning key foundational skills that will allow you to bring insight meditation into your daily life.
-1) Softening.
-2) Mindfulness of your body.
-3) How to develop insight following the GOSS Formula.
+• Cultivation 01: Mindfulness, Curiosity & Balanced Effort: In this first cultivation, you will focus on learning key foundational meditation skills that will allow you to bring insight meditation into your daily life such as softening, mindfulness of your body and insight through the GOSS Formula.

-• Cultivation 03: Calm & Tranquillity: As your mind settles down, you will develop deeper states of relaxation, calm and tranquillity to pacify your intellectual mind so your mind can rest in pure, clear awareness.
+• Cultivation 03: Calm & Tranquillity: In this third cultivation, you will focus on learning the key meditation skills of calm and tranquillity to pacify the intellectual activity of your mind so that you can rest in pure, clear, tranquil awareness of body and breath.

-It is with these final words that I welcome you to the community and on your journey into MIDL.
-This insight meditation course is supported by:
+Welcome to the community and on your journey into MIDL.

 1. Online meditation classes